-Illness representation profiles and biopsychosocial well-being: a longitudinal study in hematopoietic cell transplantation recipients
+Illness representation profiles and biopsychosocial well-being: A longitudinal study in haematopoietic cell transplantation recipients

 StatusPost-Print